glotzerlab/signac-docs/docs/source/recipes.rst

       4. How to synchronize between two different compute environments.
       5. How to use **signac** in combination with a docker/singularity container.

-How to create multiple execution environments for operations
+Multiple execution environments for operations
 ============================================================

 Suppose that for a given project you wanted to run jobs on multiple